Compiled and Edited by

 Grandfather Richard Tayer: was born in Gloucestershire, England in 1600; brought my line of T(h)ayers from England to Braintree, Norfolk Co., MA, in 1641; had at least one child by wife Grandmother Dorothy Pray; family resided in Braintree for more than 150 years

-Grandfather William Henry Page, Sr.: brought my line of Pages from England to America in 1829, including Step-Grandmother Martha (Hudson or Sanders) Page and at least three of their children—Esther, Ebenezer, and Mary; settled first in Wayne Co., NY; later, settled at Webster, Monroe Co., NY, with second wife Grandmother Chloe (Thayer) Robinson Page, and finally at Bronson, Branch Co., MI, in about 1857
+Grandfather William Henry Page, Sr.: born in County Essex, England, according to Page family bible; brought my line of Pages from England to America in 1829, including Step-Grandmother Martha (Hudson or Sanders) Page and at least four of their children—Esther, Ebenezer, Mary and Nathan S.; settled first in Wayne Co., NY; later, settled at Webster, Monroe Co., NY, with second wife Grandmother Chloe (Thayer) Robinson Page, and finally at Bronson, Branch Co., MI, in about 1857

 Grandmother Chloe (Thayer) Robinson Page: settled at Macedon, Wayne Co., NY, in 1800 with parents Grandparents William and Chloe (Preston) Thayer and nine siblings; origination point was Braintree, Norfolk Co., MA; had five children by first husband Step-Grandfather James Robinson; had two children by second husband Grandfather William Henry Page, Sr.

-Half-Uncle Ebenezer Page: born in England; was a blacksmith from Palmyra, Wayne Co., NY, when he joined the Civil War as mechanic and member of Company B, 138th Regiment NY Infantry (which later became Company B of Ninth New York Heavy Artillery); stationed in Washington, D.C., where he helped build forts Bunker Hill, Kearney, Mansfield, Reno, and Foote; during Battle of Monocacy, called the Battle that Saved Washington, he “was sighting his rifle and was all ready to shoot when a ‘Johnny’ shot at him, the bullet striking the musket stock and slivering it”; Ebenezer “fell over and later found that his right hand was badly injured”; a sliver had become embedded causing a “bad hand” and was not found and removed for thirty-two years; after the war he settled in Brockport, NY, becoming a member of Veteran Association of the Ninth New York Heavy Artillery, Company B and lived for just over 91 years
+Half-Uncle Ebenezer Page: born in England; was a blacksmith from Palmyra, Wayne Co., NY, when he joined the Civil War as mechanic and member of Company B, 138th Regiment NY Infantry (which later became Company B of Ninth New York Heavy Artillery); stationed in Washington, D.C., where he helped build forts Bunker Hill, Kearney, Mansfield, Reno, and Foote; during Battle of Monocacy, called the Battle that Saved Washington, he “was sighting his rifle and was all ready to shoot when a ‘Johnny’ shot at him, the bullet striking the musket stock and slivering it”; Ebenezer “fell over and later found that his right hand was badly injured”; a sliver had become embedded causing a “bad hand” and was not found and removed for thirty-two years; after the war he settled in Brockport, NY, becoming a member of Veteran Association of the Ninth New York Heavy Artillery, Company B and lived for just over 91 years; son William Sanders Page enlisted as volunteer in the 111th NY Infantry; Company A, in 1862, was wounded during Battle of Gettysburg in 1863, died from wound received during Battle of Cold Harbor in 1864, and was buried at Arlington National Cemetery

 Half-Aunt Mary Page: born in England; married Alonzo Langdon of Palmyra, Wayne Co., NY, where they settled; with husband owned a farm and assorted enterprises which were left to only surviving son William Hudson Langdon, whose descendants, for generations, tended to live in Palmyra or Brutus (Cayuga Co.) or Brighton (Monroe Co.), NY

-Uncle William Henry Page, Jr.: came to Branch Co., MI, from Webster, Monroe Co., NY, with parents and brother, Grandfather Riley, about 1857; had nine children by English-born wife Aunt Mariah (Patch) Page; was a farmer and carpenter
+Uncle William Henry Page, Jr.: came to Branch Co., MI, from Webster, Monroe Co., NY, with English-born wife Aunt Mariah (Patch) and son Jay D. Page, parents William H. and Chloe (Thayer) Robinson Page, brother (Grandfather Riley), and some half brothers about 1857; had nine children; was a farmer and carpenter

 Cousin-by-marriage Russell Byron Clapper, husband of cousin Genevieve Page: was a botanist working in Beltsville, MD, as a plant pathologist for the United States Department of Agriculture (USDA); in 1948, on a test plot at the Crab Orchard National Wildlife Refuge, Carterville, IL, he planted a blight-resistant chestnut tree he had developed after a blight had decimated the American chestnut trees in the 1930s; he developed the blight-resistant chestnut tree by crossing the American and Chinese chestnut trees and then back crossing the hybrid with an American chestnut; in 1964 the new cultivar (plant propagated via stem cuttings not from seed) was named after him—the Clapper chestnut; cultivars of it are still used to develop blight-resistant trees today; he also wrote, “A Glossary of Plant Genetics,” which he self published (some of the preceding information was provided by Russell and Genevieve’s granddaughter Gail)